binste/chicago_safepassage_evaluation/README.md

 The empirical approach chosen for this analysis follows one of the specifications in the working paper ["Do More Eyes on the Street Reduce Crime?
 Evidence from Chicago’s Safe Passage Program"](https://ignaciomsarmiento.github.io/assets/Safe_Passage_WP.pdf) by Daniel McMillen, Ignacio Sarmiento-Barbieri, and Ruchi Singh from June 22, 2017.
 It is an attempt to replicate their main finding of a significant reduction in violent crime due to the Safe Passage program.

-For a more detailed description of the data used, the empirical strategy as well as its limitations, see the Appendix (XXX).
+For a more detailed description of the data used, the empirical strategy as well as its limitations, see the [Appendix](./reports/appendix/Appendix.pdf).

 ## Replicate analysis
 ### Figures for website and comparison to McMillen et al. (2017)